General information about operations on campus, remote classes and work, and how to stay informed.

 If I cannot do my job remotely, will I still be paid?

 Harvard University has issued guidance on pay continuity.
+The University has announced that for those employees who are covered under the Emergency Excused Absence policy, the University will continue pay and benefits for an additional month, until June 28, 2020.
 Since the effects of the virus cannot be fully foreseen, this and other policies will be revisited on a periodic basis.

 I am a union employee.
 How will I be affected by remote work?

 You should talk with your manager to determine if the functions in your job may be performed remotely.
-If some or all of the functions of your job cannot be performed remotely, Harvard is committed to sustaining pay continuity (see above).
+If some or all of the functions of your job cannot be performed remotely, see the previous question about pay continuity.